-Buyer requests are one of the great opportunities to get orders on Fiverr.
-A seller can send 10 offers daily.
+Buyer requests (recently introduced as “Get Briefs”) are one of the great opportunities to get orders on Fiverr.
+A seller can send 10 offers daily (in the past).
 However, it may be hard to hear back from clients.
 Because a lot of sellers are sending offers.
 So you have to compete with 20/30 other sellers on average.

 Another important thing is if you’re a new seller or level 1, it may be hard for you to receive sufficient buyer requests at this stage.
 So make sure that you applied all the necessary & valid technics to get lots of buyer requests.
 If you’re not sure, check my other post “Not showing buyer requests on Fiverr.”